jgmdev/puente/README.md

 * Polymer
 * (insert more here...)

-Many stuff exist and keeps proliferating making a web developer life harder, knowledge doesn't comes for free.
-You will have to invest time learning these JavaScript frameworks.
+Many stuff exists and keeps proliferating, making a web developer life harder Knowledge doesn't comes for free and you will have to invest time learning these JavaScript frameworks.
 While this is yet another project that helps you achieve the same goal, it is based on the solid jQuery library that has been around for many years now. jQuery is easy to learn and almost every web developer has worked with it.

-What this project does is ease the communication between the user browser and your backend using the well known jQuery library.
+What this project does is ease the communication between the user browser and your backend.
 This project is not intended to remove the need of writing JavaScript code, but to make it easier to interact with the frontend from the backend without needing to implement a Web API for every basic stuff you have to do.

 For a better idea of what this project has to offer keep reading below.

 ## Usage

 First you will need to include the jQuery library in your html code.
 ```html
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script>
 ```

-Then you will have to initialize a PQuery instance as follows:
+Then you will have to initialize a PQuery instance:
 ```php
 $pquery = new \PQuery\PQuery();
 ```

-To manipulate a DOM element you will use the **jq()** method which will return a JQuery object instance that mimics the jQuery functionality.
+To manipulate a DOM element you will use the **jq()** method which will return a JQuery object instance that mimics the jQuery functionality:
 ```php
 $pquery->jq("#message")->html("Hello World!");
 ```

-You can register events as you would do with jQuery, with the difference that you will be able to register a PHP callback.
+You can register events as you would do with jQuery, with the difference that you will be able to register a PHP callback:
 ```php
 $pquery->jq(".element")->click(function($pquery, $data){
     $pquery->jq(".element")->text("Hello World!");
 });
 ```

-You can access other DOM objects like **window**, **console** and **location** with more planned to come.
+You can access other DOM objects like **window**, **console** and **location** with more planned to come:
 ```php
 $pquery->jq(".element")->click(function($pquery, $data){
     $pquery->window()->alert("Hello World!");